hamuyuuki/pushing-hours-restriction/README.md

 ### 3. Install the GitHub App

-You can select _Install App_ menu and install your GitHub App to your organization account or your account.
+You can select _Install App_ menu and install your GitHub App to your organization account.

 ## Using a Personal Access Token